top of page

 Short and Sweet

-Kids have the attention span of a goldfish sometimes – it’s just science.
+Kids have the attention span of kids– it's just science.
 Choose games that wrap up in 10–20 minutes tops.
-If the game drags on, you’ll lose them to snacks, fidgeting, and eventually full-on rolling around on the carpet.
+If the game drags on, you'll lose them to snacks, fidgeting, and eventually full-on rolling around on the carpet.

-Bonus points if they start suggesting new games for the family to try.
-That’s when you know you’ve properly caught the bug.
+Bonus points if they start suggesting new games for the family to try!

 Snacks.
 Always Snacks.

 Never underestimate the power of a well-timed biscuit or a handful of crisps.
-Hungry kids are grumpy kids, and grumpy kids do not make good game night buddies.
-Stock up, my friend.
+Hungry kids are grumpy kids, and grumpy kids do not make good game buddies: stock up, my friend.

 Just maybe steer clear of anything too sticky.
 No one wants jammy fingerprints on their prized Catan cards.

-In short: Keep it simple, keep it silly, and keep the snacks flowing.
-Tabletop games are brilliant for bonding, having a laugh, and creating the kind of memories you’ll all look back on fondly (even if you did lose at Guess Who? five times in a row).'
+In short: Think about how the games are played, and with whom.
+Keep it simple, keep it silly, and keep the snacks flowing.
+Tabletop games are brilliant for bonding, having a laugh, and creating the kind of memories you'll all look back on fondly (even if you did lose at Guess Who? five times in a row).'

 Now, kettle on, game box open – and may the best player be the one to laugh the most.